1cbyc/SyntheticQuantEngine/docs/live_mt5.md

 - `synthetic_quant_engine.live.mt5.session`: Context manager for MT5 terminal lifecycle (initialize, login, shutdown).
 - `synthetic_quant_engine.live.mt5.signals`: Reuses the SMA crossover logic from the backtester to generate live signals.
 - `synthetic_quant_engine.live.mt5.executors`: Paper-trade simulator plus helper to send real MT5 orders.
 - `synthetic_quant_engine.live.mt5.runner`: Polling loop that fetches candles from MT5, computes signals, runs risk checks, and either simulates or places trades.
+It now logs trades to `logs/mt5_trades.csv`, enforces daily loss/profit limits, max positions, consecutive-loss pauses, and trailing/stop logic lifted from the legacy bot.

 Although i have made it so this “preview” version runs in paper mode by default; adding live execution later is a matter of switching the mode once risk controls are validated.
 Better safe than sorry, I am risking $200 for this actually.
 So i won't cry much.